-I am writing on behalf of the National Association of Federally-Insured Credit Unions (NAFCU) regarding a recent letter by the American Bankers Association (ABA) attacking credit unions and opposing proposed legislation to allow credit unions to add underserved areas to their fields of membership.
-NAFCU advocates for all federally-insured not-for-profit credit unions that, in turn, serve over 125 million consumers with personal and small business financial service products.
+I am writing on behalf of the National Association of Federally-Insured Credit Unions (NAFCU) in support of H.R.
+7003, the Expanding Access for Underserved Communities Act, legislation to allow credit unions to add underserved areas to their fields of membership.
+NAFCU advocates for all federally-insured not-for-profit credit unions that, in turn, serve over 127 million consumers with personal and small business financial service products.

-We appreciate the work of the committee in discussing the "Expanding Access for Underserved Communities Act" in a series of hearings.
-It is unfortunate that bankers continue to attack efforts by credit unions to do more to help the underserved, rather than focusing on cleaning up their own track record.
-Since the year 2000, banks have had to pay a staggering \$240 billion in fines and penalties for violations of various consumer protection laws and other statutes.
+We appreciate the work of the Committee in discussing the Expanding Access for Underserved Communities Act in a series of hearings and considering the legislation for potential markup.
+It is unfortunate that some banking groups have come out in opposition to this bill, continuing to attack efforts by credit unions to do more to help the underserved rather than focusing on cleaning up their own track record.
+In the last 15 years, banks have had to pay a staggering \$243 billion in fines and penalties for violations of various consumer protection laws and other statutes.
+At the same time, the 10 largest banks spent \$100 billion in just one year buying back shares of their own stock.

 Meanwhile, credit unions have long been a critical provider of financial services to rural and underserved areas.
 As large and community banks have been shutting down branches and moving out of these areas, credit unions have been stepping up and expanding their presence to fill the void as they are able.
 In 2019, the Federal Reserve published a study detailing the dramatic decline in bank branches in rural areas.
-The study showed that 7 percent of rural bank branches were lost between the years 2012 and 2017, and that number has grown to 11 percent through 2019.
-Losses are not only concentrated among large banks, which lost 19 percent of their total rural branches, but also among community banks, which lost 5 percent.
+The study showed that 7 percent of rural bank branches were closed between the years 2012 and 2017 and that number grew to 11 percent through 2019.
+Losses are not only concentrated among large banks, which shuttered 19 percent of their total rural branches, but also among community banks, which lost 5 percent.
 Credit unions, on the other hand, were the only financial institution type to add branches in both rural and urban areas, demonstrating credit unions' commitment to their members and serving underserved communities.